-Following the establishment of devolved governments in
+Following the establishment of devolved governments in Scotland,

-the environment and biodiversity is primarily at the country
+environment and biodiversity is primarily at the country

 level.
 The distinctive elements of biodiversity in each of